FWD Group: 2010s

 FWD Financial Centre in 2013 in Hong Kong.

 Richard Li of Pacific Century Group formed FWD Group in 2013 after purchasing ING Group’s insurance and pension units in Hong Kong, Macau and Thailand for US$2.1 billion.
 Swiss Re bought a 12.3% stake in FWD Group in 2013 for $425 million.
 Huynh Thanh Phong joined as CEO in 2013.
 The company then expanded into the Philippines in 2014 and Indonesia in 2015.
 Expanding into three more countries in 2016, that year FWD Group acquired Shenton Insurance in Singapore, also purchasing a unit from Great Eastern Holdings Ltd. in Vietnam for $35 million.
 In late 2016, FWD agreed to buy AIG's Fuji Life Insurance Co. in Japan.
-By April 2017, FWD had $24.4 billion in assets under management and sponsored the Clockenflap music festival.
+The Japan acquisition fit into FWD Group's broader pan-Asian expansion strategy, with CEO Huynh Thanh Phong framing the deal as a way to gain access to an established distribution network and customer base in the country.
+For AIG, the divestiture was part of CEO Peter Hancock's strategy to simplify the group and free up capital for share repurchases, following pressure from activist investor Carl Icahn.

+In 2018 FWD agreed to purchase an Indonesian life insurance venture, PT Commonwealth Life, from the Commonwealth Bank of Australia for $300 million.
+When the acquisition completed in 2020, PT Commonwealth Life was rebranded PT FWD Life Indonesia.
+FWD Group also purchased HSBC’s stake in a Malaysian insurance joint venture in 2018, acquiring 49% of HSBC Amanah Takaful (Malaysia), now renamed FWD Takaful (Malaysia).

 In 2018 FWD agreed to purchase an Indonesian life insurance venture, PT Commonwealth Life, from the Commonwealth Bank of Australia for $300 million.
 When the acquisition completed in 2020, PT Commonwealth Life was rebranded PT FWD Life Indonesia.
 FWD Group also purchased HSBC’s stake in a Malaysian insurance joint venture in 2018, acquiring 49% of HSBC Amanah Takaful (Malaysia), now renamed FWD Takaful (Malaysia).

 In June 2019, FWD Group purchased MetLife's business in Hong Kong reportedly for around $400 million.
 That month, FWD Group agreed to buy SCB Life Assurance, the life insurance business of Thailand’s Siam Commercial Bank, for $3 billion, "reflecting the largest insurance deal in Southeast Asia in terms of value."
 FWD also launched its Malaysian takaful (Islamic insurance) market at the end of July 2019.
 By August 2019, FWD had applied for a license to enter a joint venture in China.
 Having spent $6 billion on mergers and acquisitions since its founding, in November 2019, FWD agreed to acquire Vietcombank-Cardif Life Insurance, a joint venture between Vietcombank and BNP Paribas Cardif, for $400 million.
 FWD announced in December 2019 it would exit its group medical insurance business in Singapore by December 2020.